bormolina/aimech/README.md

 aimech
 ======

-Automatic mech player for the game BattleTech.
+Automatic mech player for the game BattleTech.!